 - Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about BACiiM (bacitracin (systemic)), please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about BACiiM (bacitracin injection), please talk with your child's doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

-Disclaimer: This information should not be used to decide whether or not to take BACiiM (bacitracin (systemic)) or any other medicine.
+- This information should not be used to decide whether or not to take BACiiM (bacitracin injection) or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about BACiiM (bacitracin (systemic)).
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to BACiiM (bacitracin (systemic)).
+This is only a brief summary of general information about BACiiM (bacitracin injection).
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to BACiiM (bacitracin injection).
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
-You must talk with the healthcare provider for complete information about the risks and benefits of using BACiiM (bacitracin (systemic)).
+You must talk with the healthcare provider for complete information about the risks and benefits of using BACiiM (bacitracin injection).